php-fig/fig-standards/bylaws/003-membership.md

 In the special case of the first election of secretaries, the three secretaries will be selected using Single Transferable Vote (Using the Droop Quota and Hare Counting Method).
-In the special instance of the first vote electing three secretaries.
 The first candidate to achieve enough votes will serve a term until the following January, the second candidate to achieve enough votes will serve a term until the following August and the third candidate to achieve enough votes will serve a term until the following May.
 If two or three candidates achieve enough votes at the same time then whoever achieved the higher number of first place votes will serve the longer term, and in the event that they achieved the same number of second place votes, then it shall be done on the number of second